 Your courses will cover how business and supply chains work.
 Like how people, raw materials, and goods move from place to place.
 This complex system has many moving parts.
 So, expect to take courses that zoom in on all of the different aspects – from finance to transportation.

 Purchasing & Inventory Management: Everything from supplies and raw materials to finished products must be accounted for.
 This course covers the concepts and techniques you’ll need, like supplier selection, contract negotiations, and procurement.

 Global Logistics Management: In our globalized society, goods move all around the world.
 In a course like this, you’ll learn about key practices and considerations for importing, exporting, and even offshoring your operations.

 Supply Chain Sourcing: This course focuses on where goods and materials come from.
 You’ll learn about supply and demand, sourcing materials from around the globe, and managing everything from raw materials to completed orders.

 Distribution Management: Distribution is how materials and products get from point A to point B. But, it’s much more complex than that.
-This course covers everything from warehousing techniques and layout to the regulations that restrict transportation of goods.
+DM courses cover things from warehousing techniques and layout to the regulations that restrict transportation of goods.